Vecvec/phosph_rs/README.md

 ## Features in development

 ### Importance Sampling
-Note that this is WIP and not functional
+Note that this is WIP and only partially functional